Defensive Driving in Georgia

 Defensive driving courses, or traffic school, can help you develop safer driving habits and may reduce your risk of receiving traffic tickets and being involved in accidents in the future.

-Even if you are not eligible to take a driver improvement course voluntarily to earn a discount on your insurance or deduct points from your record, completing a course can still provide you with valuable driving benefits.
+Even if you are not eligible to take a driver improvement course voluntarily to earn a discount on your insurance or deduct points from your record, completing a defensive driving or traffic school course in Georgia can still provide you with valuable driving benefits.